Benigna Zinzendorf: Bethlehem Female Seminary

 On May 4, 1742, Zinzendorf founded a girls' school, initially at Germantown, Philadelphia, Pennsylvania, but in less than two months it was moved to Bethlehem, Pennsylvania.
 The school, called Bethlehem Female Seminary, was the first boarding school for girls in the British American colonies.
 The curriculum included writing, reading, household arts, and religion.
-Originally established to educate 25 students, it ultimately became the Moravian College and Moravian Academy.
+Originally established to educate 25 students, it ultimately became the Moravian University and Moravian Academy.
 She established a staff so that she could embark on missionary journeys with her father.

 Missionary

 Beginning in July 1742, Zinzendorf journeyed into the wilderness with her father to perform missions with local Native Americans.
 They were successful in spreading Christianity, with some people becoming preachers.

 After her marriage, her husband was made Bishop and she traveled with him across the Atlantic in July 1748.
 She was centered in Bethlehem, while her husband traveled through North America and the West Indies.
 She went on missions to Native American settlements and assisted her husband while he was in Bethlehem.
 She also reconnected with the girls' school she founded in Bethlehem.